hubsterio/docs/docs/quickstarts/0_webchat_config.rst

         .. note::
             | Typically this event is used when the user presses a **postback** button
             | event.
-The payload may contain a special action the program can then
+The **payload** of the postback may contain a special action that
-            | inspect and preform a local action on the browser.
+            | programer can then inspect and preform a local action on the browser.

 .. _ref_styles_config: